 All staff within the academy receive robust and regular training in order to discharge their safeguarding duties to the highest of standards, ensuring that every one of our students feels safe, secure and listened to.
-We place great value on educating students in keeping themselves safe through: a comprehensive programme including Acts of Worship delivered by specialist staff; a tailored PHSE programme; and a team of staff dedicated to providing pastoral care, guidance and support.
+We place great value on educating students in keeping themselves safe through: a comprehensive programme including Acts of Worship delivered by specialist staff; a tailored RHSE programme; and a team of staff dedicated to providing pastoral care, guidance and support.
 Our relationship with the local authority and other front-line agencies enables us to provide a holistic platform for our students to flourish and achieve.

 Should you wish to speak to a member of our safeguarding team please do not hesitate to contact them by using the following email link: safeguardingBWA@bluecoat.uk.com